nathanwoulfe/Plumber-2/DOCS.md

 Displaying the prompt is determined by comparing the assembly version of the current installed version with the latest released version tagged in the GitHub repository.

 If the remote version is newer than the installed package, the upgrade prompt displays the release notes and a link to the GitHub release.
-Updates should be installed via Nuget.
+Updates should be installed via NuGet.

 ### Approval groups